 Many venues in London are reopening with social distancing and safety measures in place, but some remain closed due to coronavirus.
 If you're not in London and are missing everything it has to offer, don’t worry...

-Many London venues are now streaming live events and performances, and there are plenty of other ways to enjoy the capital from your sofa: watch live webcams, take virtual tours in museums and galleries, and join online classes.
+London venues are streaming live events and performances, and there are plenty of other ways to enjoy the capital from your sofa: watch live webcams, take virtual tours in museums and galleries, and join online classes.

-Streamed shows and online theatre in London
+Streamed shows and London theatre